vasiaxe/vasiaxe/README.md

 The projects I'm working on now are:

 - **Multimodal Spoiler Detector**
-  Developing a spoiler classification model for live-action series and movies using both image and text inputs.
+  Developing a spoiler classification model for live-action series and movies using both image and text inputs derived from a custom built data set.
 The project uses CLIP embeddings for visual/text representation and Logistic Regression as a baseline classifier.

 and